viktor1vasilevski/Shop/README.md

 ## Project Purpose

-This project implements a basic shop (e-commerce) backend in C# using .NET.
+This project implements a basic shop backend in C# using .NET.
 It demonstrates clean architecture principles—including Domain-Driven Design—with clear separation between API, Application, Domain, and Infrastructure layers.

 ## Architecture Overview